 In 2012, Livia co-founded the Women in Roofing Group, an ambitious platform which brings likeminded people together promoting skills and diversity in the roofing sector and driving a positive culture for change.
 She has not only managed to “break the ceiling”, but she has also helped other women to succeed, inspire them and promote role models in the industry.

-Anil is a chartered civil engineer with over 3 decades of experience that includes transport planning, traffic engineering, project management and direction, business development, direction of operations and management consultancy roles.
-Anil has lived and worked in UK, USA, India and UAE.
+Anil is a chartered civil engineer with over three decades of experience that include transport planning, traffic engineering, project management and direction, business development, direction of operations and management consultancy roles.
+He has lived and worked in UK, USA, India and UAE.